Instrument rating study guide to master all aspects of IFR flying.

 Clarify any wrong answer you picked by referring to the section Rod Machado explained in his Instrument pilot’s handbook.

 Following these steps, you will answer problems yourself and not fail your instrument written test.

 To become a safer instrument pilot, one must presume how the airplane will behave and the weather en-route.

 Following this studying technique will help you realize all these.

+Instrument flying is the most challenging phase to overcome in instrument rating.
 Forget everything you have achieved as a private pilot.
 Being a better instrument pilot is genuinely something different and nothing impossible.

 It would help if you did the following:

 - Learn the instrument approaches and departure procedures;

 - It would be best to memorize the approach plates you frequently use;

 - Practice acronyms to brief your CFII during instrument flight;